Demonstration of teleportation across a quantum network code: MQNC on IBM processors

 \subsection{Processor topology}

 All current IBM Q processors make use of variations on the layout shown in Fig.~\ref{fig:layout}.
 This layout was chosen in anticipation of future generations of the processors which will have sufficiently low gate error to implement error correction codes (ECCs) native to this layout \cite{Chamberland2020}.
 These are stabilizer codes with logical qubits arranged in a square lattice, where two-qubit operations may be performed between nearest neighbours.
 Consequently they would also allow for the creation of error-corrected or `encoded' graph states based on the square grid.
-It interesting to note that - since graph states are stabilizer states - such an encoded graph state may be viewed as a single stabilizer state of the physical qubits which encodes multiple logical qubits in its stabilized subspaces.
+It is interesting to note that - since graph states are stabilizer states - such an encoded graph state may be viewed as a single stabilizer state of the physical qubits which encodes multiple logical qubits in its stabilized subspaces.
 This is related to the work in Refs. \cite{Schlingemann2001, Schlingemann2002, Grassl2002}, where it was shown that there is a one-to-one correspondence between stabilizer codes and graph codes.

 In current processors, where the gate error is still too high for implementation of the ECCs in Ref. \cite{Chamberland2020}, physical qubits must be used, and we are limited by the reduced connectivity of the heavy-hex lattice (compared to the square lattice) which is not well suited to the creation of arbitrary graph states.
 Nonetheless, direct graph state generation on the heavy-hex lattice is possible.
 Non-adjacent qubits may be entangled by use of SWAP operations, and the QISKIT transpiler provides functionality to determine the necessary operations automatically and perform optimization.
 While the QISKIT transpiler works in general, it fails to produce a practical circuit for the generation of a 6-qubit graph state, as the large number of 2-qubit gates introduces an excessive amount of noise.
+During the initial stages of our study, we attempted to generate the 6-qubit graph state using SWAP-based transpiling.
+However, we found that this resulted in states close to completely mixed states for the resulting pairs due to the large number of 2-qubit gates required that introduce an excessive amount of noise.
 More advanced transpilers are available, see for instance those used in Refs. \cite{Childs2019} and \cite{Li2019}, but these are also not tailored to graph-state generation.